pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

             $check->($chosen)
         }

-    becomes
+    becomes simply

         Left (check chosen')

-Given this list it should be straight-forward to see the equivalence of the implementation.
+It should now be straight-forward to see the equivalence of the implementations.

 Interestingly, the Haskell version, compiled with `-O2`, is only about twice as fast as the Perl implementation.
 But to be fair, my Perl